po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/README.md

   * Direct students to the [Node.js installation guide on The Full-Stack Blog](TODO).

-* We will also spend a day this unit practicing TDD.
+* We will also spend a day this week practicing TDD.
 Since students have limited exposure to testing, emphasize the importance and benefits of testing.
 Remind students that just like with other libraries syntax will fall into place over time.

 ## Career Connection